 How to Make Crab Salad

-- Combine the crab meat, red onion, celery, and chives in a large bowl.
+- Combine the crab salad ingredients (crab meat, red onion, celery, and chives) in a large bowl.

 - In a separate bowl, whisk together the mayo, sour cream, fresh lemon juice, dijon mustard, Old Bay seasoning, salt, and black pepper.

-- Combine the creamy dressing with the crab and veggies – gently mix to combine, then season with additional salt and black pepper to taste.
+- Combine the creamy dressing with the crab and veggies, and gently mix to combine.
+Season with additional salt and black pepper to taste.

 Recipe Tips